b0bh00d/Hg-Suite/README.md

 some 'pretty printing' support.
 The module is employed by the `update` command for its delta printing.

+#### log
+Two useful Mercurial commands are compressed into the `log` command to display log output with some enhanced visuals over vanilla Mercurial.
+The large change with this command is that file changes for a given changeset, if any, are displayed with the Hg Suite `status` formatting instead of just being listed on a single line.

 # Mercurial-based macros

 I'm including here the command-line macros I use (Windows, in this